 15) Take the tram up to Victoria Peak

 We’re rounding up our list of things to do in Hong Kong with one of the city’s top attractions, Victoria Peak.
 To get there, you can either hike up or, the more fun way — take the Peak Tram (from S$16.90).
-It ascends from 28m to 396m in just eight minutes!
+It ascends from 28m to 396m in just 8 minutes!

 Photo credit: @hkpeakgalleria via Instagram

-What’s more, the Peak Galleria — a mall on Victoria Peak — was newly renovated in 2019.
+What’s more, the Peak Galleria — a mall on Victoria Peak — was renovated in 2019.
 It now features more stores and a fresh, modern look.